rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 As we discussed before we can compile any OCaml function as arity 1 to support OCaml's curried calling convention.

-This model is simple and easy to implement, however, the native compilation is very slow and expensive for all functions.
+This model is simple and easy to implement, but the native compilation is very slow and expensive for all functions.